ericnoonan00/EricNoonanIT1025/Lab 2/readme.md

 # Executive Summary
+The purpose of Lab 2 is to examine a couple different types of hardware, as well as talk about some numeric representations that a computer of website may use.
+It's important to know how your computer works as it will help you further understand what the programs that you write are doing.
+It will also help you to troubleshoot errors that your computer might be going through.
 ___
 # 1. Hardware - Hardware drives and memory
 ### Hard Drives - Difference Between Latency and Transfer Rate